ayellapragada/root/README.md

 This version is complete, except, I guess the AI isn't very good ;)

-It works, I'm happy with it as a learning exercise, but it's being deprecated while I work on the full version.
+It works, I'm happy with it as a learning exercise, but it's not supported/ nor was it ever supported.

 ## Gameplay